Form and Survey Tools

 Adobe Sign is a convenient way to digitally send and sign documents.
 PDFs can be sent to multiple recipients and be easily configured with fill-in fields to capture information and signatures.

-• Best For: PDFs where you need signatures and approvals, regardless of whether the person signing has an Elon Account.
+• Best For: PDFs where you need signatures and approvals, regardless of whether the person signing has an Elon account.

 • Not Great For: Advanced work flows, if/then logic, or forms with complicated approval needs.

 • How It Works: Upload a PDF to Adobe Sign as a template.
-Once you've defined the fill-able fields, you can send for signatures.
+Once you've defined the fillable fields, you can send for signatures.
 Recipients receive an email notifying them that a document needs to be signed.
 Once opened, the recipient is directed to the place in the form where their signature is required.
 Documents can be signed by multiple people in a specified order (e.g., first it needs to go to Joe, then Susan, then finally Bob).

 • Learn More: Adobe Acrobat Sign Learn & Support